Michael is Chief Executive Officer at the Canberra Convention Bureau (CCB) joining the organisation in October 2015.

 Lyn is the immediate Past President of AACB and Chief Executive Officer of Business Events Sydney, the organisation which provides customised specialist bidding services, partnering with a diverse range of public and private stakeholders, to secure international business events for Sydney, Australia and global communities.
 In the last five years under Lyn’s leadership, BESydney has secured events generating commercial outcomes greater than $1 billion.

 Lyn has more than 20 years’ experience leading complex businesses spanning Tourism, Sport, Trade and Public Private Partnerships.
 Lyn is a Graduate of the Australian Institute of Company Directors, Business School Advisory Board Member for UTS, Chair of the Committee for Sydney’s Liveability/Loveability Taskforce, Co-Chair of DestinationNEXT and Co-Chair of the Host Steering Committee for the Global Summit of Women Sydney 2018.
+Lyn is a non-Executive Director for the Women’s Resilience Centre and a member of the International Women’s Forum and Minerva Network.

 In March 2017, Lyn was a finalist in the Premier’s NSW Business Woman of the Year awards.
 In October 2016, Lyn was named in the Top 25 Women in the Meetings Industry by Meetings and Conventions magazine.
 Lyn was a State finalist in the NSW Telstra Business Women’s Awards 2015, in the For Purpose and Social Enterprise category and in June 2015 named “25 Most Influential People in the Meetings Industry” by Successful Meetings.